-The large-scale shift to hybrid working has challenged the way almost every organization, across industries, operates.
+The large-scale shift to hybrid work has challenged the way almost every organization, across industries, operates.
 Business leaders have been forced to reconsider how their businesses do business, and this has been further magnified by changing employee expectations as a result of the benefits experienced during remote working periods.

 What are the benefits of hybrid working?